ashBabu/opendr/src/opendr/control/multi_object_search/README.md

 # OpenDR Multi Object Search - Long Horizon Reasoning

 This folder contains the OpenDR Learner class for Multi Object Search.
-This method uses reinforcement learning to train an agent that is able to control the base of a wheeled robot (Fetch and LoCoBot checkpoint provided) to locomote the agent through unseen envrionments.
+This method uses reinforcement learning to train an agent that is able to control the base of a wheeled robot (Fetch and LoCoBot checkpoint provided) to locomote the agent through unseen environments.

 ## Sources